Introduction

 To make a formal diagnosis of chronic rhinosinusitis, nasal endoscopy is required.
 The presence of mucosal swelling, mucosal occlusion of middle meatus, or nasal polyps (most commonly seen around the middle meatus) are often seen in patients with CRS.

-*CT imaging is only required if complications of CRS are suspected and in pre-operative planning
+Mucosal changes within the ostiomeatal complex or sinuses on CT imaging will also meet the definition of rhinosinusitis (however CT imaging is only required if complications of CRS are suspected and in pre-operative planning)

 Figure 2 – A nasal polyp, as observed on anterior rhinoscopy